What42Pizza/42s-Backrooms/README.md

 <br />

 - Starvation / dehydration
-	- There aren't any resources in the Backrooms, so you'll have to get out before you die of hunger / thirst.
+	- There aren't any resources in the Backrooms, so you'll have to get out before you die of hunger / thirst
 - Overheating
-	- The rooms in level 3 can get hot enough to kill you, and people have undoubtedly died from this.
+	- The rooms in level 3 can get hot enough to kill you, and people have undoubtedly died from this
-- Stuck in / flooded by tar
+- Flooded in level 3
-	- Some level 3 rooms are flooded with tar, and if you're not careful, this tar can engulf you once you open the door to it.
+	- Some level 3 rooms are completely flooded, and if you're not careful, these liquids (especially tar) can engulf you once you open the door to it
 - Entities
-	- Again, there have been no reports of anyone dying to these entities, but they're still considered extremely dangerous.
+	- Again, there have been no reports of anyone dying to these entities, but they're still considered extremely dangerous

 <br />
 <br />